 Actress Jo Joyner and husband Neil Madden introduce their miracle twins — son Freddie and daughter Edie in this week’s OK! magazine while at home in the Cotswolds.
 The new mum had to undergo a Caesarean section 6 weeks ago to give birth to 6lbs 11oz Freddie and 5lbs 11oz, Edie.

-To read all about Jo and Neil’s miracle twins and to see additonal pictures click
+To read all about Jo and Neil’s miracle twins and to see additional pictures click

-On how Jo is healing from her caersarean:
+On how Jo is healing from her caesarean:

 On bonding with the twins: